128technology/docs/docs/bcp_dhcp_relay_overview.md

 ## DHCP Relay and Multiple DHCP Servers

-To achieve redundancy, more than one DHCP is deployed.
-The SSR accommodates multiple severs by configuring additional service-route elements referencing the same service.
-When ingress traffic on the SSR is tagged by the network-interface with the tenant associated with dhcp_relay service, the SSR broadcasts DHCP requests to all next-hops within the service-route's next-hop.
+To achieve redundancy, more than one DHCP server is deployed. **The SSR accommodates multiple severs by configuring additional service-route elements referencing the same service.** When ingress traffic on the SSR is tagged by the network-interface with the tenant associated with `dhcp_relay` service, the SSR broadcasts DHCP requests to all next-hops within the service-route's next-hop.

 The fastest server wins.

 ### Adding Service-Routes

-Continuing from our configuration in **DHCP Relay with SVR**, we need to create additional service-routes on the branch 1 and DC routers for each additional DHCP server that reference the tenant `dhcp.demo`.
+Building upon the earlier configuration and the information above, all that is needed to add additional DHCP servers is an additional **service-route** for each DHCP server.
+In our example configuration, we will be adding a second service route (`dhcp-relay_route2`)to the Branch1 router.

 ```
 config
     authority
-        router 		Router1
+        router 		Branch1
-            name 		Router1
+            name 		Branch1

             service-route        dhcp-relay_route1
                 name             dhcp-relay_route1